Cecil M. Harden: Later years

-Death and legacy
+Death and burial

 Cecil Harden died of cancer on December 5, 1984, at the age of ninety, in Lafayette, Indiana.
-She was survived by her son and grandchildren.
 Her remains are at Mount Hope Cemetery in Fountain County.

+Legacy

 The "Cecil Murray Harden Papers, 1938–1984," are housed in the collections of the Indiana Historical Society in Indianapolis.

 On December 14, 1974, President Gerald R. Ford signed a bill renaming Mansfield Lake in Parke County, Indiana, in Harden's honor.
 As U.S. Representative she had been involved in securing funds for the project.
 Under the Flood Control Act of 1938, the U.S. Army Corps of Engineers designed and built the lake by damming Big Raccoon Creek as part of flood control project for Big Raccoon Creek and the Lower Wabash River watersheds in Parke County.
 Construction began on the 2060 acre lake in October 1956; it was completed in July 1960.
 Indiana's Department of Natural Resources administers recreational uses of the lake in the Raccoon State Recreational Area.